That is just something I don’t hear unless someone who has straight hair thinks they’d love to have naturally curly hair with a mind of its own.

 This was the 3rd and last time for this person “trimming” my hair.
 The first time she cut it was January 26 2017 she did just what she said and only took off a little.

-The 2nd time on May 10th not only was too much cut, the front was actually cut at a backward angle to framing my face.
+The 2nd time on May 10th not only was too much cut, the front was actually cut at a backward angle to framing my face!
+I hate that.
 I asked for the normal, shorter to longer, not long to short.
 I went back and the only solution was to cut my bangs shorter or live with the angle it was cut.
-Notice how much it stretches when wet (first pic compared to the other two).
-That’s why I want it cut dry so too much isn’t cut AND so they can see where it’s the curliest and how it lays as the back middle curls the most and I actually need a U shape cut so it doesn’t look like the sides are longer when I don’t pull and blow dry it.
+It stretches when wet, that’s why I want it cut dry and not pulled straight, so too much isn’t cut AND so they can see where it’s the curliest and how it lays.
+The back middle curls the most and I actually need a U shape cut so it doesn’t look like the sides are longer when I don’t pull and blow dry it.
 I don’t like to use much heat on it as it’s already such bad hair I don’t want to damage it anymore than I have to.

 At least 2″ came off the back for very short layers.
 Before this week I could hold my arm straight above my head and still hold hair.
 Now it is only about 2″ long at the top of the back.
 I’m pretty well disgusted that I’m back this far again in growing it out.